nokiomanz/takp-texture-patcher/README.md

 ## How to use

-### With the patched files
+### Option 1: Using Patched Files

-Just want the patched files?
+Prefer to use the pre-patched files?
+Follow these steps:

 1. Make sure your game is closed.
 2. Create a copy of either your TAKP client or the .s3d files.
 3. Drop the contents of the `patched_s3d_files` folder into your TAKP client.
 4. Start the game and enjoy.

-### With the patcher
+### Option 2: Using the Patcher

 Want to patch the files yourself?
+Here’s how:

 1. Make sure your game is closed.
 2. Optionally, make a backup of your TAKP client.
 (The patcher makes a copy of the files it patches.)
 3. Drop the `patch_s3d_textures.bat` and `transpfx.exe` files into your TAKP client folder.
-4. Run patch_s3d_textures.bat.
+4. Run `patch_s3d_textures.bat`.
 5. Start the game and enjoy.

 ## Tested on